elonbing/media-tool-kit/plugins/random-blend__video/readme.md

 ### Settings
 `--layers="  "`

-Including this argument will allow you to control video layers in the script. `--layers="no"` will deactivate it.
+Including this argument will allow you to control video layers in the script.
+Setting the value to `"no"` will deactivate this feature.

-If you want to do this, do the following things:
+If you want to use this feature, do the following steps:

-1. Create a directory (call if whatever you want)
+1. Create a directory (call it whatever you want)
 2. Make three sub-directories called layer-1, layer-2 and layer-3
 3. Link the directory to `output-dir`

 Those three folders correspond to video hierarchy in the layering process, layer-1 being on top.

+`--vid-input-dir="  "`

-`--vid-input-dir` should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
+This should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
 The folder can live anywhere, but the names are hard coded to correspond to their position, with "layer0" being the top-most frame.

 `--vid-duration="  "`

 How long you want the outputted clips to be.
 This is measured in seconds.
 It can either be a single number -- `(60)` or a range -- `(60,120)`.